pyfar/pyfar/CONTRIBUTING.rst

 - Use ``[#]_`` and ``.. [#]`` to get automatically numbered footnotes.
 - Do not use footnotes in the short summary.
 Only use footnotes in the extended summary if there is a short summary.
 Otherwise, it messes with the auto-footnotes.
 - If a method or class takes or returns pyfar objects for example write ``parameter_name : Signal``.
 This will create a link to the ``pyfar.Signal`` class.
-- Plots can be included in by using the prefix ``.. plot::`` followed by an empty line and an indented block containing the code for the plot.
+- Plots can be included in the documentation by using the prefix ``.. plot::`` followed by an empty line and an indented block containing the code for the plot.
 See `pyfar.plot.line.time.py` for examples.

 See the `Sphinx homepage <https://www.sphinx-doc.org>`_ for more information.